device42/device42-docs/docs/apps/application-components/application-component-templates.md

   }}
 />

+- Enter a **Name** for the template (required).
+- Select whether the template should be **Enabled** for use in autodiscovery – this options lets you enable the template only when you are ready to use it or disable it without having to delete it.

 ### Characteristics

 - Select the **Service Type** (Windows or \*Nix) to select which platform Device42 autodiscovery will search for the service(s) on which the application component will be based.(required).
 - Select, enter, or add (plus sign) the **Associated Service** autodiscovery will look for to create the application component (required).
 - Enter a port in the **Only services listening on this port** field to optionally specify the service port to further filter services that are listening on the specified port.
 Leave the field empty to ignore the port.
 - For **Match Type**, choose between **Text** or **Regular Expression** option to specify how you want to filter services:
-  - You can enter a text string pattern in the **Only services containing the following Command Argument text:** field to compare against Service Command Arguments on discovered service instances to create application components more specific to a service; discovery only generates application components for services whose arguments contain that string.
+  - You can enter a **Text** string pattern to compare against Service Command Arguments on discovered service instances to create application components more specific to a service; discovery only generates application components for services whose arguments contain that string.

     <ThemedImage
     alt="Docusaurus themed image"